nraboy/ng-cordova-oauth/README.md

 All contributions must be made via the `development` branch.
 This keeps the project more maintainable in terms of versioning as well as code control.

 If you want to contribute please use the new architecture of files.
-Each provider need to be in a separated file following this pattern: `oauth.<provider name>.js` and add it to the `oauth.provider` module as a dependecy.
+Each provider need to be in a separated file following this pattern: `oauth.<provider name>.js` and add it to the `oauth.provider` module as a dependency.

 (If you have any doubt about the architecture take a look other providers to see how it is.)